What Is Polkadot (DOT) Coin & How Did It Surge to The Top?

 Typically the average staking profits for DOT is around 10-15% per annum.
 However, the yields are subjected to the stake pool performance, the network’s changes, the staked amounts, demands, and supply.
 On the contrary, DOT staking is less complex than crypto mining.
 That means staking is more beginner-friendly, and its yields are less dependent on your input (in terms of validating a transaction.)

-Ultimately, whether staking Polkadot coin is a good investment, it depends on how much profit you intend to make and how much you’re willing to stake.
+Ultimately, to really know whether staking DOT is a good investment, it all depends on how much profits you intend to make and how much you’re willing to stake.

 Is Polkadot Better Than Bitcoin and Ethereum?